top of page

 HouckDesign Elite Gold Championship courses are the elite tournament courses in the sport.
 These courses feature full implementation of John’s seven premier principles -- as well as new and innovative features and design concepts -- and they represent the very best design to test player skill.
 They will have the greatest economic impact due to due to tourism by elite events.

 Each fairway is one of a kind, often providing multiple opportunities for a player to approach the shot.
 Elite Gold Championship Houck courses have groups of players returning for annual visits.
 John is creating and innovating the sport through this type of design.
-Elite Gold courses typically require at least 60-70 acres to as much as 90 acres or even more depending on what the client wants to offer and the site plan.
+Elite Gold courses typically require at least 80-90 acres to as much as 120 acres or even more depending on what the client wants to offer and the site plan.
 This type of course will have significant land features, and the ability to enhance the playing experience (mounds, planted trees, bridges, retaining walls, graded areas, etc.).
-These courses offer viewing galleries and more for top tier events to accommodate thousands of spectators.
-Design considers many features to hold an elite event.
+These courses offer viewing galleries and more for top tier events to accommodate ten and thousands of spectators.
+Design considers many features and amenities to accomodate an elite event.

 Gold Championship Courses